 And there is a good reason why the school doesn’t deliver to you.
 They can’t.
 They are replete with knowledge experts, not career experts.
 They don’t have scholars who have achieved amazing results in organizations.

 I have been fortunate to have learned some cool things that will help you not only get a job but propel yourself to a brilliant career.

 If you take these 3 actions you will have an advantage over others in obtaining the job you want and the career you covet.

-School teaches you and everyone else in the job hunt the same things: facts, formulae, interpersonal communications, problem solving methods – pedagogy that is the accepted norm and practised by all.
+School teaches you and everyone else in the job hunt the same things: facts, formulae, interpersonal communications, problem-solving methods – a pedagogy that is the accepted norm and practiced by all.